Training Day: TV series adaptation

 On August 7, 2015, it was announced that Antoine Fuqua had decided to develop a television series based on the movie, and had teamed with Jerry Bruckheimer to develop the concept.
 Warner Bros.
 Television was shopping the show to the American broadcast networks.
-Will Beall would write the series, while Fuqua would serve as executive producer, and would direct the potential pilot.
+Will Beall was set to write the series, with Fuqua serving as executive producer, and director of the potential pilot.
 CBS ordered a pilot on August 14, 2015.
-In addition to Fuqua, Bruckheimer, Beall, and Jonathan Littman will serve as executive producers for the series, which is set 15 years after the original film.
-In May 2016, CBS picked up the series.
+In addition to Fuqua, Bruckheimer, Beall, and Jonathan Littman served as executive producers for the series, which is set 15 years after the original film.
+In May 2016, CBS picked up the series, and by December filming for the first season concluded.

-In the CBS television series, Alonzo is mentioned by Deputy Chief Joy Lockhart when briefing Officer Kyle Craig on sending him undercover at LAPD's Special Investigation Section to investigate Detective Frank Roarke.
+The series, starring Bill Paxton and Justin Cornwell, premiered on February 2, 2017, with a 13-episode run as a mid-season replacement.
+Paxton died later that month after the airing of the fourth episode.
+The series ended the season as the lowest rated drama series on CBS that season, and was immediately canceled.
+Alonzo is mentioned in the series by Deputy Chief Joy Lockhart when briefing Officer Kyle Craig on sending him undercover at LAPD's Special Investigation Section to investigate Detective Frank Roarke.
 Frank briefly mentions Alonzo at the end of the first season.
-The series, starring Bill Paxton and Justin Cornwell, premiered on February 2, 2017, with a 13-episode run as a mid-season replacement.

-Filming for the first season had been completed in December 2016, so the run was not affected by Paxton's death on February 25, 2017, two days after the fourth episode aired.
-The lowest rated drama series on CBS that season, it was canceled on May 17, 2017, the same week the season finale aired.

 Prequel

 In October 2019, it was reported that Warner Bros. was developing a prequel to Training Day.
 The prequel follows a young Alonzo Harris in late April 1992, two days before the verdict of the Rodney King trial and the associated L.A. riots.
-The prequel, named Training Day: Day of the Riot, was set to start production in California in February 2022, but as of November 2025, the film appears to be still in development.
+The prequel, named Training Day: Day of the Riot, was set to start production in California in February 2022.
+In March 2025, Fuqua confirmed the project was still in development, that he would not direct it, and that the script was still under revision.